antuelle78/awx-install-on-k3s/README.md

 ```
 and respond to the prompts.

-Backup older the retention period will be deleted on each run.
+Backups older than the retention period will be deleted on each run.

 license